Hiteswar Saikia

-Hiteswar Saikia (3 October 1934 – 22 April 1996) was an Indian politician who served as the 10th chief minister of Assam for two terms, firstly from 28 February 1983 to 23 December 1985 and then from 30 June 1991 to 22 April 1996.
-He was the 1st Governor of Mizoram from 1987 to 1989 and the 6th Lieutenant Governor of Mizoram from 1986 to 1987.
-He was the education minister in the Government of Assam from 1980 to 1981 and again from 1982 to 1982.
-He was the Minister of State for Home, Education And public relations from 1972 to 1974 and the minister of Home from 1974 to 1978.
+Hiteswar Saikia (3 October 1934 – 22 April 1996) was an Indian politician who served as the 10th chief minister of Assam from 1983 to 1985 and again from 1991 to 1996.
+He became the 1st Governor of Mizoram from 1987 to 1989, and was previously the 6th Lieutenant Governor of Mizoram from 1986 to 1987.
+In 1980 he was appointed as the Minister of Education for the Government of Assam, a post he held until 1981 although he assumed the role again in 1982.
+Earlier he had been the Minister of State for Home, Education and Public Relations between 1972 and 1974.
+He also held the post of Minister for Home-Affairs from 1974 to 1978.
 He represented the Nazira constituency in the Assam Legislative Assembly from 1972 to 1988 and again from 1991 to 1996.

-Family and education
+Early life, family and education

-Hiteswar Saikia was born on 3 October 1934 at Bogabagh Tea Estate to Haladhar Saikia (1896–1988) in a Ahom family.
+Saikia was born on 3 October 1934 at Bogabagh Tea Estate to Haladhar Saikia (1896–1988) in a Chutia family.
 His sister Aimoni married Membor Gogoi who served as Member of Assam Legislative Assembly for Teok.

 From his childhood, Saikia was drawn to the non-cooperative movement launched by Mahatma Gandhi.
 To join the movement he gave up going to school.
-At that time, he was studying in Class IX (9th) only.
+At that time he was just a boy studying in Class IX (9).
 His father influenced his career at almost all the turning points of his early life.
-It was his father who made him go to Lucknow for postgraduate studies where he earned an M.A. in history.
+It was his father who made him go to Lucknow for postgraduate studies where he earned his Master's Degree in History from Lucknow University in 1959.

-As a result of his father's matchmaking, Saikia married Dr. Hemoprova, who succeeded Saikia as MLA of Nazira and became a minister in the First Tarun Gogoi cabinet.
-His eldest son Debabrata Saikia came into the politics in 2011 and is the current leader of the opposition in Assam Legislative Assembly.
+As a result of his father's matchmaking, Saikia married Dr. Hemoprova, who later succeeded Saikia as MLA of Nazira and became a minister in the First Tarun Gogoi cabinet.
+Saikia's eldest son Debabrata Saikia entered politics in 2011 and became the leader of the opposition in the Assam Legislative Assembly, where he served from 2016 until 2026.

 Early political career

+Early Congress activities (1958–1974)

-Although Hiteswar Saikia was not in the front rank of the leadership when Assam had been swept by the tides of two big political movements, namely The Oil Refinery movement of 1958 and The State Language movement, by dint of his organizing capacity he caught the attention of discerning eyes.
-Saikia joined the 'All India Congress Committee' on 15 August 1964.
+Although Hiteswar Saikia wasn't in the front rank of the leadership as Assam became swept away by the tide of two big political movements, namely The Oil Refinery movement of 1958 and The State Language movement, he managed by dint of his organizing capacity to catch the attention of discerning eyes.
+Saikia joined the All India Congress Committee on 15 August 1964.

-At that time, the responsibility of leading its youth wing was foisted upon him.
-He became a very popular figure and contested the Assembly election from his home constituency at Nazira, a small township situated near the ancient capital of the Ahom kings at Gargaon in the district of Sivasagar, Assam.
+At that time Saikia was given responsibility for leading Congress's youth-wing.
+He became very popular and contested the Assembly election from his home constituency at Nazira, a small township situated near the ancient capital of the Ahom kings at Gargaon in the district of Sivasagar, Assam.